 From 2016-2020, he served as a member of the AP Japanese Language and Culture Development Committee, working with colleagues to create AP exam questions and further the curriculum design of the course.
 He has also been an AP Reader a number of times, grading free response questions on the AP Japanese Exam.

-Since May of 2023, Collazo has taken on the role of IB Diploma Programme Magnet Coordinator at Deerfield Beach High, while still teaching the Japanese Level 2,3 & 4 classes.
-He hopes to find a Japanese language teacher to replace him before there is a need to close out the Japanese program.
+Since May of 2023, Collazo has taken on the role of IB Diploma Programme Magnet Coordinator at Deerfield Beach High, while still teaching the Japanese advanced classes.
+He hopes to find a Japanese language teacher to replace him before there is a need to close out the Japanese program!

 In addition to his professional pursuits, Collazo serves as the Chief Instructor of Mushin Ryu Martial Arts, established by Grand Master Bill Wendell in June 2005, and one year later was endorsed by the World Head of Family Sokeship Council.
 He continues to practice and teach kendo as a senior member of the Shidogakuin Miami Kendo Club.
 Collazo currently holds the rank of nana-dan (seventh degree black belt) in Mushin Goju Ryu karate and yon-dan (fourth degree advanced level) in kendo through the All-United States Kendo Federation.